Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/EditData/SnapGeometryEdits/README.md

 Snapping is used to maintain data integrity between different sources of data when editing, so it is important that each `SnapSource` provides full resolution geometries to be valid for snapping.
 This means that some of the default optimizations used to improve the efficiency of data transfer and display of polygon and polyline layers based on feature services are not appropriate for use with snapping.

-To snap to polygon and polyline layers, the recommended approach is to set the `FeatureLayer`'s feature tiling mode to `FeatureTilingMode.enabledWithFullResolutionWhenSupported` and use the default `ServiceFeatureTable` feature request mode `FeatureRequestMode.onInteractionCache`.
+To snap to polygon and polyline layers, the recommended approach is to set the `FeatureLayer`'s feature tiling mode to `FeatureTilingMode::EnabledWithFullResolutionWhenSupported` and use the default `ServiceFeatureTable` feature request mode `FeatureRequestMode::OnInteractionCache`.
 Local data sources, such as geodatabases, always provide full resolution geometries.
 Point and multipoint feature layers are also always full resolution.

 Snapping can be used during interactive edits that move existing vertices using the `VertexTool`.
 It is also supported for adding new vertices for input devices with a hover event (such as a mouse move without a mouse button press).
 Using the magnifier to perform a vertex move allows users of touch devices to clearly see the visual cues for snapping.